 - add all remaining ingredients and whisk again to combine well, then finally fold in grated carrot and chopped pecans.

-- grease your cake mould with a little coconut oil (or butter) and pour the cake batter into it.
-(I used a silicone, 8cm x 18cm loaf mould).
+- grease a small silicone loaf mould (mine measures 8cm x 18cm) with a little coconut oil and pour the cake batter into it.

 - once cooled, transfer to a serving plate and keep refrigerated.